gbsnsgrckr/CSE360_28401_TeamProject/README.md

 1. HW2              -  file containing HW2 and all source code
+   (When running the code in Eclipse, the StartCSE360 is the start of the GUI application.
+If you wish to run the testbed then you must run the file in the tests package named HW2TestBed.)
-2. Screencast       -  file containing Screencast
+3. Screencast       -  file containing Screencast